top of page

 Yes.
 Next question?

 Okay, fine, we certainly think they are!
-Nearly every heat pump owner who got a good installer and learned how to use their system properly will agree.
-A heat pump is a major upgrade to your home’s comfort and air quality with additional safety benefits.
+Nearly every heat pump owner who has had a good installer and has learned how to use their system properly will agree.
+A heat pump is a major upgrade to your home’s comfort and air quality with additional safety and cost benefits.
 For the price, it makes very good sense to modernize your HVAC equipment with a heat pump whenever you get the chance.

-Warm bedroom floors in the morning, cleaner air, no threat of carbon monoxide, no pollution leaving your home, we think it’s well worth the price.
+Warm bedroom floors in the morning, cleaner air, no threat of carbon monoxide poisoning, no pollution leaving your home, we think it’s well worth the price.

 Who can I get to install and maintain my heat pump?